Showing posts with label me. Show all posts

 It is good that my house is a split-level type and my bedroom is just about 8 steps elevated from the ground.
 As I climbed the ladder, the three maids and daughter #2 were all gawking at me.
 Right.
 You might ask why daughter #2 did not climb the ladder herself.
 She was all dressed up and was about to leave when the incident happened.
 I can't let her dirty her clothes.

-Ethan, get your chair and come by the window.
+Ethan, get a chair and come by the window.
 Step on the chair and try to slide the bolt of the window to your right.
 Of course I lost about a pint of blood explaining what the heck is a bolt, how it looks like and how to align all parts so it might slide freely and finally unlock.

 What mom?
 Ethan is 5 and can't even get near the window much less understand or execute my instructions.
 Again.
 I tapped the window and indicated that he lift the blinds -which as you can probably see in the picture, is now broken- and curtains so he can reach the window bolt.
 Yes!
 He was able to reach the bolt.
 Now, slide the bolt to your right as I indicated with my hand where his right is.
 It's not working mom.
 Oh shoot!
 Slide the bolt to your left!
 He did, finally, and I opened the window from the outside.

 Problem 2.
 The window has grills but I was able to unlock it.
-The problem was the grills swing in the bedroom to open which is impossible to do since half of the TV was blocking the window.The TV was heavy and Ethan can't possibly budge it.
+The problem was the grills swing-in the bedroom to open which is impossible to do since half of the TV was blocking the window.The TV was heavy and Ethan can't possibly budge it.
 I got down from the ladder to call my foreman.

 Mom?!